the-turing-way/the-turing-way/book/website/reproducible-research/rdm/personal.md

 •	prepare data for archiving/sharing at the end of the project if possible (see {ref}`Sharing and archiving data<rr-rdm-sharing>`)

+(rr-rdm-privacy)=
-There are a number of strategies that you can adopt to safeguard the privacy of your research subjects:
+There are a number of strategies that you can adopt to **safeguard the privacy** of your research subjects:

 **1. Data minimisation**